Amloner/Sentiment-Analysis-of-Netflix-App-Reviews/README.md

 ### Dataset

-The Amazon review dataset can be downloaded from [here](https://www.kaggle.com/datasets/ashishkumarak/netflix-reviews-playstore-daily-updated?resource=download).
+The Netlifx review dataset can be downloaded from [here](https://www.kaggle.com/datasets/ashishkumarak/netflix-reviews-playstore-daily-updated?resource=download).